AdityaVashista30/Future-Stock-Predictor-using-RNN/README.md

 # Future-Stock-Predictor-using-RNN
-This is used to predict and visualize future stock price predictions using Recurrent Neural Network (RNN) A RNN regressor is created in this model where the model predicts the new pstock price using following informations:
+This is used to predict and visualize future stock price predictions using Recurrent Neural Network (RNN) An RNN regressor is created in this model where the model predicts the new stock price using the following information:

         i.
 Opening Price
         ii.
 Lowest Price of that day